ibabae/passport-two-step-auth/README.md

 ## About

-Laravel Two step authenticate with phone number and verification code
+Laravel Passport Two step authenticate with phone number and verification code